Vietnam.vn - Nền tảng quảng bá Việt Nam

 "My close friend - Meritorious Artist Kim Tuyen - was the one who suggested I open a coffee shop to display the items I had collected.
 She said I had to display them so that many other people could have the opportunity to see and approach old items, reliving old memories.
 So in 2018, this coffee shop was born," said Mr. Hiep.

-Mr. Hiep and his close friend Kim Tuyen next to two vintage cars displayed at the Lua Xua cafe (Photo: Provided by the character).
+Mr. Hiep and his close friend Kim Tuyen next to two vintage cars displayed at the Lua Xua cafe (Photo: Character provided).

-At the shop, Mr. Hiep displays nearly 10,000 artifacts, making the space here both nostalgic and intimate.
-The simple man also confided that the artifacts he found were partly the result of his search and begging to buy back, and partly because many people trusted him, gave him gifts and entrusted him to keep.
+At the shop, Mr. Hiep displays nearly 10,000 artifacts, making the space here both nostalgic and close.
+The simple man also confided that the artifacts he found were partly the result of his search and begging to buy, and partly because many people trusted him, gave him gifts and entrusted him to keep.

 Mr. Hiep's coffee shop displays a collection of ancient coins and fossil coins (Photo: Moc Khai).